 While there is not an exact date known for the monastery, they do know that it was founded by Princess Zaza sometime throughout the 13th-century.

-Kakavaberd Fortress is located inside of the Khosrov Forest State Reserve and overlooks the Azat River gorge.
+Kakavaberd Fortress is located inside the Khosrov Forest State Reserve and overlooks the Azat River gorge.
 It is not definitively known when it was built, but researchers estimate that it dates back to the 4th-century although it was first mentioned in the 9-10th centuries.

 The fort is well-preserved but is inaccessible from three sides due to steep terrain.
 Inside the fortress, you will find the ruins of several structures, including a church.